MillionConcepts/lhorizon/readme.md

 ### dependencies and requirements

-All explicit dependencies are listed in the environment.yml file in the root direcotry.
+All explicit dependencies are listed in the environment.yml file in the root directory.
 Note that `lhorizon` requires Python >= 3.9; there are no plans to implement support for older Python versions.
 Some dependencies are optional and could be omitted in restrictive install environments.
 Specifically:
 * `jupyter` is only required to run examples